 *Returning fall co-op students and other eligible programs in the winter semester will be assessed $230 (as the coverage started in the fall).

-- Simply present your benefits card at eligible services and ask if they can bill directly to the insurance company.
-If they are not able to, pay out of pocket and submit eligible receipts online for reimbursement.
-This can be done at www.mystudentplan.ca/georgian.
+- simply present your benefits card at eligible services and ask if they can bill directly to the insurance company – if they are not able to, pay out of pocket and submit eligible receipts online for reimbursement at www.mystudentplan.ca/georgian.

 - September intake deadline – Sept.
 30